can you sleep in the bathtub?

 Is Sleeping in The Bathtub Dangerous?

 Sleeping in the bathtub is a practice many people avoid, whether the tub is full or not.
-Other people swear it’s the most relaxing experience, leaving you unsure whether it’s safe to doze off in the tub.
+Other people say it can be relaxing, leaving you unsure whether it’s safe to doze off in the tub.

 Sleeping in the bathtub can be dangerous if it’s full of water, as it can lead to drowning or hypothermia.
 This can happen if you don’t wake up for some reason.
-At best, sleeping in a warm bath is likely to lead to broken sleep, as the water becomes cold or gets into your mouth.
+At best, sleeping in a warm bath will lead to broken sleep because the water becomes cold or gets into your mouth.

-Of course, sleeping in an empty bathtub isn’t dangerous, as the only risk is bruising or aches in your shoulders, back, or neck.
-However, a warm bath could help you get a better night’s sleep.
+Of course, sleeping in an empty bathtub isn’t dangerous, as the only risk is bruising or aches in your shoulders, back, or neck on the awkwardly positioned taps.

-Those who take a warm bath/shower before sleeping in their bed sleep more deeply.
+Those who take a warm bath/shower before bed sleep more deeply.

 Can You Sleep in a Bathtub with Water?